vlandham/vlandham.github.com/_posts/2018-03-23-altair_intro.md

 Recently I attended a wonderful talk by [Jake VanderPlas](https://twitter.com/jakevdp) (and hosted by the always astute [Eli Bressert](https://twitter.com/astrobiased)) about a wonderful package he has been working on to make visualization in python easier.

-As a long time [ggplot2](http://ggplot2.tidyverse.org/), I'm quick to bemoan the challenges of succinctly visualizing data in python.
+As a long time [ggplot2](http://ggplot2.tidyverse.org/) user, I'm quick to bemoan the challenges of succinctly visualizing data in python.
 While there are many visualization packages out there, none of them seem to approach the intuitiveness, completeness, and consistency found in R's go-to tooling.

 I'm happy to say that this new python package [Altair](https://altair-viz.github.io/index.html) might put an end to my grumblings (and yours) once and for all.

 I'd like to take you through the basics of experimenting with Altair to show a bit of what it can do.
-None of this is more than what you will find in the documentation, but just describes some of my experiences starting to learn how to use this tool.
+None of my ramblings is really more than what you will find in [the documentation](https://altair-viz.github.io/getting_started/overview.html), but I will describe some of my experiences in starting to learn how to use this tool.

-## What is Altair
+## What is Altair?

 Altair provides a way to write declarative data visualization code in python by harnessing the power of [Vega](https://vega.github.io/vega/) and [Vega-Lite](https://vega.github.io/vega-lite/).
 Ok, so what is Vega?